Workshop environment setup

 [2022-08-09 12:59:00 +0000] [22] [INFO] Booting worker with pid: 22

-That's all!
-Open your browser and navigate to http://localhost:5000, the pygeoapi page will display.
-As part of the initial docker run, Docker will download the pygeoapi Docker image from Docker hub.
 This may take some time, as the Docker image includes all dependencies (such as GDAL, etc.).
 Be patient!
-This is a one-time download for the entire workshop, or you may want to do this beforehand.
+This is a one-time download for the entire workshop, or

 Some notes:

-• Docker runs a pygeoapi container on your local system on port 5000, which is mapped to port 80 inside the container
+- Docker runs a pygeoapi container on your local system on port 5000, which is mapped to port 80 inside the container

-• the pygeoapi Docker container runs with the default configuration and data from the GitHub repo
+- the pygeoapi Docker container runs with the default configuration and data from the GitHub repo

-• both configuration and data (from GitHub repo) is embedded in the Docker image - we will override these later
+- both configuration and data (from GitHub repo) is embedded in the Docker Image - we will override these later

-• type CTRL-C to stop the container and return to the terminal
+to stop the container and return to the terminal

 Next, you can override the default configuration and add your own data using Docker volumes.